 Under the Building Act 2004 Council is required to assess the earthquake risk of certain buildings within the district.
 Buildings that are determined to be earthquake-prone are required to be strengthened or demolished within specific timeframes set by the legislation.

-In general, the provisions only apply to non-residential (being commercial or industrial) and some larger residential buildings.
+In general, this only applies to non-residential buildings (commercial or industrial) and some larger residential buildings.

 Managing earthquake-prone buildings

 Alongside the change in legislation, a new national system for managing earthquake-prone buildings came into effect on 1 July 2017.

 The new system affects owners of earthquake-prone buildings, local councils, engineers, other building professionals and building users.

 The new system means:

 - local councils must identify potentially earthquake-prone buildings